skibu/nornsLib/README.md

 ### util.epochtime_str()
 Retuns epoch time string with with nanosecond precision, by doing a system call.
 Note that because the number of characters one cannot just convert this to a number via tonumber() because would then loose resolution.
+And yes, it is doubtful that nono second resolution will be useful since doing a system call, which takes a while.
+Therefore util.time() will usually be sufficient.

 ### util.tprint(obj)
 Like print(), but puts the epoch time in front.
 Really nice for understanding what